 She sets up a website at organicbeauty.co.nz for local sales and also registers the domain name organicbeautynz.com to sell products around the world at a later date.

 Your first website doesn’t need to be expensive.
-For a small business, a single page that is simple, clear and attractive might do to start with.
+If you’re self-employed or a small business, you may only need a simple, clear and attractive homepage to start with.
 Several online services offer free and low-cost templates ideal for a site with just a few pages of information and images.

-As your business grows, you’ll want your website to grow with it.
+As you grow, you’ll want your website to grow too.
 When it’s time to build a new site, eg one that can take orders or requests for quotes, get a professional developer and designer involved.
 Before they start work, be clear about what you need the site to do and how much you can spend.

 Whatever the size of your site, there are rules it pays to follow.
 Your customers and search engines will thank you for it.

-If your business offers after-hours services, eg for plumbing emergencies or IT support, include a call-out number on your homepage.
+If you offer after-hours services, eg for plumbing emergencies or IT support, include a call-out number on your homepage.

-Social media can be a great way for small businesses to talk to customers.
+Social media can be a great way for small businesses and self-employed people to talk to customers.
 Sites like Facebook, Twitter and Instagram help you reach a vast potential audience, often more intimately than through your website.
 No wonder companies big and small use it to build their brand.

 Social media can help you: